Health Professions Advising Curriculum

 Yes, in the past, in general, medical schools and HP Graduate schools, may have seen online courses as an indicator that a student was trying to take an "easy way out."

 *Today,* we're in an unprecedented and historic time where colleges and universities across the country moved their courses and instruction on-line, including labs, for spring, summer and fall semesters in 2020.
 It is my understanding that everyone is trying to be flexible right now, medical school and HP Graduate School admissions included.
 On the Pre-Medical and other HP links (upper left corner), you will see the State of Michigan Schools statement regarding online classes.
 For now, please proceed with your winter 2020, summer 2020, fall 2020, winter 2021, summer 2021 courses as they are planned.
-As we move in Fall 2021 and into in-person classes, the HP graduate schools we take this into account.
+As we move in Fall 2021 and into some in-person classes, the HP graduate schools will take this into account.
+Even for Winter 2022, not all classes are in-person, the HP graduate schools will take this into account.

 Historically, medical schools and HP Graduate Schools have not been inclined to accept online prerequisites for reason stated above in Q2; and they were more likely to question the rigor of these courses.